What is a Good NPS Score for SaaS?

 Customer satisfaction holds a lot of power for services companies as the most influential sales and marketing tool.
 Additionally, SaaS business success rides on avoiding unhappy customers and improving customer loyalty to keep monthly recurring revenue high.

 Your Net Promoter Score gives your company’s teams a good understanding of how your product is being received by your customer base and how likely they are to help you spread the word 💘.

 “The secret to marketing success is no secret at all: Word of mouth is all that matters.”

 – Seth Godin, Founder and CEO

-As you can see, actually tracking a number like that is up for debate in terms of what the inputs are and how much weight SaaS companies give to certain things.
-The reality is, there are multiple ways to do this and every SaaS company is different in terms of what customer success looks like.
+As you can see, tracking performance with a number like that is up for debate in terms of focus, what the inputs are, and how much weight SaaS companies give to certain things.
+The reality is, there are multiple ways to do this and every company is different in their focus and what customer success looks like.

 What is NPS and what does it indicate?

 We started to talk about this a bit but we need to better understand NPS scores and what it really indicates to really understand what a good NPS score is (for your team).